NonProjects/tgbox/README.rst

 Motivation
 ----------

-The Telegram is beautiful app.
-Not only by mean of features and Client API, but it's also used to be good in cryptography and secure messaging.
-In the last years, core and client devs of Telegram mostly work for "social-network features", i.e video chats and message reactions which is OK (until stories, wtf?), but there also can be plenty of "crypto-related" things implemented.
+Although **Telegram** started as security-oriented Messenger, in recent years developers shifted its focus from privacy enhancements to social-network features & cryptocurrency integration.
+You may like or dislike that, but fact is obvious — Telegram can expand on its privacy-focused roots and add some more cool things — like *Encrypted Cloud Storage*.
+While core developers are busy with their "`gifts <https://telegram.org/blog/wear-gifts-blockchain-and-more>`__", we may make something on our own by utilizing `Telegram Client API <https://core.telegram.org>`__, and here is my vision on it.

 Target
 ------

-This *[unofficial]* library targets to be a PoC of **encrypted file storage** inside the Telegram, and should be used as standalone *Python library*.
+This **unofficial, and not affiliated with Telegram** library targets to be a Proof of *Concept* of the *Encrypted Cloud Storage* inside the Telegram Messenger.
+You **can not** use it directly inside your Telegram App (like Desktop or Android client).
+It's a standalone Python library for developers and alike.

 Abstract
 --------

-We name *"encrypted cloud storage"* as **Box** and the API to it as ``tgbox``.
-The *Box* splits into the **RemoteBox** and the **LocalBox**.
+In the scope of this project we name *"encrypted cloud storage"* as **Box** and the API to it as ``tgbox``.
+The *Box* consists of two parts: the **RemoteBox** (place where we store you encrypted files) and the **LocalBox** (place where we store cache information).
 They define a basic primitives.
-You can **share** your *Box* and separate *Files* with other people absolutely **secure** - only You and someone you want will have decryption key, even through insecure communication canals (`e2e <https://en.wikipedia.org/wiki/End-to-end_encryption>`__).
-You can make **unlimited** amount of Boxes, Upload & Download **speed is faster** than in official Telegram clients and maximum filesize is around **2GB** and around **4GB** for Premium users.
+You can **share** your *Box* and separate *Files* with other users absolutely **secure** (even through insecure communication canals — `e2e <https://en.wikipedia.org/wiki/End-to-end_encryption>`__) — only You and *Requester* will have decryption key.
+You can create an **unlimited** amount of *Box* objects, Upload & Download speed is **faster** than in official Telegram clients and maximum filesize is around **2GB** for Regular users and around **4GB** for Premium ones.

 Documentation
 -------------

 See `ReadTheDocs <https://tgbox.readthedocs.io/>`__ for main information and help.

-You can also build docs from the source
+You can also build Documentation from the source

 .. code-block:: console